2024 CFL draft

-The 2024 CFL National Draft is a selection of National players by Canadian Football League teams that is scheduled to take place in the spring of 2024.
-74 players will be chosen from among eligible players from Canadian Universities across the country, as well as Canadian players playing in the NCAA.
-That number is subject to change if there are any forfeited selections.
+The 2024 CFL national draft was a selection of national players by Canadian Football League teams that took place on April 30, 2024 at 8:00 pm ET.
+74 players were chosen from among eligible players from Canadian Universities across the country, as well as Canadian players playing in the NCAA and NAIA.

 Format changes

-As per the 2022 collective bargaining agreement, beginning with this year's draft, the two teams that had National players featured in the highest percentage of snaps played in the 2023 CFL season will each be awarded an additional second-round pick.
+As per the 2022 collective bargaining agreement, beginning with this year's draft, the two teams that had National players featured in the highest percentage of snaps played in the 2023 CFL season were each awarded an additional second-round pick.
 Because of this change, there will no longer be second-round territorial selections for the two worst teams from the previous season.